afonsobspinto/Master-Informatics-and-Computer-Engineering/README.md

 ## Main Functionalities

 Main Menu:
-  * SinglePlayer
+  * SinglePlayer - allows user to play against computer
-  * MultiPlayer
+  * MultiPlayer - allows user to play with a friend nearby
-  * Options
+  * Options - allows user to change settings

 SinglePlayer:
-  Choose your Slime (Expected other colours when finishing the game):
+  Choose your Slime (Expected other colours/types when finishing the game):
   * Blue Slime
   * Green Slime

 MultiPlayer:
   Searching for other devices in the area
-  * Refresh
+  * Refresh - Starts looking for nearby devices again
-  * Find IP
+  * Find IP - Manual configuration via IP
+  * (we migth change this to read QRcodes instead)

 Options:
-  * How to Play?
+  * How to Play? - Info about the game
-  * Sound On/Off
+  * Sound On/Off - Change sound settings
-  * Comments On/Off
+  * Comments On/Off - Change comments
-  * Goal Limit 3/4/5/6/7
+  * Goal Limit 3/4/5/6/7 - Change goals limit

 ## Architecture Design